-The UK government has agreed to commit £220 million to the design of a fusion power station.
 The Spherical Tokamak for Energy Production (STEP) will be a commercially viable fusion power station and will be ready by 2040.
 Andrea Leadsom, Secretary of State for Business, Energy and Industrial Strategy, made the announcement during a visit to the UK Atomic Energy Authority’s Culham Science Centre HQ in Oxfordshire.

 Why invest in fusion power?

 The investment will mean that engineers and scientists can produce a conceptual design for the reactor that will generate fusion energy, converting it to electricity.
 According to the government, by copying the same processes that power the sun, fusion offers a virtually limitless source of clean electricity.